Obligations with Physical Delivery in a Multi-Layered Financial Network: Numerical case studies

 In this section we will consider two numerical implementations of the financial contagion framework considered in the prior sections.
 The first study is a toy implementation of the example payment utility and utility functions presented in Section~\ref{Sec:examples} to demonstrate how they affect the \emph{attained} equilibrium prices.
 We will then implement a brief study of the European financial system, calibrated with data from the European Banking Authority, to compare the equilibrium solution under a single currency (as in \cite{EN01}) to the counterfactual under which the Greek drachma were reinstated during an actualized Grexit event.

 \begin{example} For a first illustrative example, consider a network with two currencies.
-Let the first currency act as the num\'{e}raire asset, i.e., $F_1 \equiv 1$.
+As assumed throughout this work, let the first currency act as the num\'{e}raire asset, i.e., $F_1 \equiv 1$.
 To model the market impacts, let the inverse demand function for the second currency be given by

-where $\alpha(z_2) := z_2 f(z_2)$ is the number of units of the first currency being purchased when $z_2 \in \bbr$ units of the second currency are being sold.
+where $\alpha(z_2) := z_2 \hat f(z_2)$ is the number of units of the first currency being purchased when $z_2 \in \bbr$ units of the second currency are being sold.
 See Remark~\ref{Rem:idf2asset} for a discussion of the symmetry argument inherent in this choice of inverse demand function.

 We will consider a system with 20 firms and a societal node, as introduced in Corollary~\ref{Cor:monotonic-unique}.
 As this is an illustrative example only, we will consider a single realization of a random financial network.
 In both currencies, independently, each pair of firms has a 25\% probability of having a connection of size 1.
 Additionally, every firm owes 1 of both currencies to the external node, which owes nothing back into the system.
 All firms begin with i.i.d.\ random endowments uniformly chosen between 0 and 20, which is then split evenly between the two currencies.
 For demonstration purposes to show how the different regulation schemes and utility functions alter the equilibrium of the system as the initial shock $q_0$ varies, we consider the surplus, priority, and proportional regulation schemes (Examples~\ref{Ex:surplus} and \ref{Ex:priority-proportional} with $\mu = 2$ and $\mu = 0$ respectively) under the minimum trading utility function (Example~\ref{Ex:min-trading}) and value maximizing utility function (Example~\ref{Ex:wealth}).
 In each scenario the societal node will follow the minimum trading utility function.
 Additionally, for illustration of the set of clearing solutions, we will also show all equilibrium prices without any initial shock, i.e.\ $q_0 = F(0) = (1,1)^\T$, for the different regulation schemes and utility functions.